+Let’s use Manchester City vs Norwich as an example.
 If you bet on full lines in Asian total, for example over 1 goal, that means you win if the match contains at least two goals.
 If it turns out to be a goalless match, you lose your bet and if there’s one goal in the match, you’ll get your money back.
-If you bet on under 1 goal, you win in a goalless match, get the money back at one goal and lose your bet if there’s two or more goals.

 If you bet on half lines in Asian total, for example over 0.5 goals, there are only two possible outcomes – a win or a loss.
 You win your bet if the match contains at least 1 goal and lose if the match ends goalless.
 If you bet on under 0.5 goals, the payback will be reversed.